 The Importance of Inclusion in Technology

-I’ve always shied away from writing about race because I wanted to be recognized for my passion instead of my skin color or where I come from.
-That’s become completely unavoidable now.
-Race has moved to the forefront of what’s become one of the most important topics about the future of technology: inclusion.
+I’ve always shied away from writing about race because I want to be recognized for my passion instead of my skin color or where I come from.
+That’s become completely unavoidable as race moves to the forefront of one of the most important topics about the future of technology: inclusion.

-I’m reminded of a blog I wrote to Susan Mernit a few years ago.
+I’m reminded of a blog post I wrote to Susan Mernit a few years ago.
 Susan pointed out the lack of women on an “elite bloggers” list.
-I argued that the list wasn’t about gender, but missed the bigger picture Susan painted: inclusion.
+I argued that the list wasn’t about gender, but I missed the bigger picture Susan was painting: a picture of inclusion.
 She was talking about real inclusion; the kind that acknowledges everyone sitting at the table.

 Inclusion in Social Media

-AT&T’s 28 Days highlights February as more than a reflection of the past, but as an unimaginable footprint to what the future holds beyond Black History Month.
-That future is inclusive of those in our own backyard, as well as around the globe, without ignoring the special ways and days that we honor our rich diversity.
-Social media is the same way because anyone can participate in the conversation.
-In my keynote, I spoke on how I’ve used social media to add my voice to conversations impacting my future that I normally wouldn’t have any access to.
+AT&T’s 28 Days events highlight the month of February as more than a reflection of the past, but a reminder to leverage what is gained in the stories shared during Black History month.
+These lessons learned provide footprints into a future.
+A future inclusive of those in our own backyard, as well as around the globe, without ignoring the special ways and days that everyone honors their rich diversity.

 Empowering Others to be Included